-The relief pressure settings on the Boom Truck are very important for the following reasons:

-- 1. They protect the pump from being overpressured by allowing oil above the main relief setting to be vented to the tank.
-If this does not happen on a fixed displacement system, it could cause serious damage to hoses, pumps, and other components in the system. - 2.
-They prevent the unit from being overloaded and damaging components as the pressure setting is based on the requirement to perform within the load chart.
+The relief pressure settings on the RS Boom Truck are very important.
+They protect the system components from being overpressured by allowing oil above the main relief setting to be vented to the tank.
+If this does not happen on a fixed displacement system, it could cause serious damage to hoses, pumps, and other components in the system.

-The chart below summarizes the valves used on the Boom Truck by function and configuration.
+The chart below summarizes the valves used on the RS Boom Truck by function and configuration.
 It also gives the rated operating pressures required for the boom, swing, and winch system.
-All pressures are +/- 50 psi.
+All pressures ar +/- 50 psi.